 It is important to look at the issuer of the annuity first because annuities are NOT a guaranteed investment of any sort.
 This is important to note so I will say it one more time.
 Annuities are NOT guaranteed.
 They are only backed by the ability of the issuing insurance company’s ability to pay.

 Allianz SE is a global financial services group headquartered in Munich, Germany.

 It is the 5th largest money manager in the world.
 Allianz in North America includes PIMCO and Allianz Global Investors.

 Allianz Life receives solid ratings from all the leading rating agencies as of 2020.

 Fee: 1.25 percent

-NOTE: Runnymede offers a commission-free version of this product that carries a fee of 0.75 percent.
-It's the same product but with a cost savings that will increase your return.
+NOTE: Runnymede offers a commission-free version of this product that carries a fee of 0.75%.
+This is a cost savings that will increase your return.
 Read more and contact us for more information.

 Beware of Surrender Fees

 Surrender charges and period for this annuity are the typical of most annuities.
 The contract includes a 7-year withdrawal charge schedule.